-One type of group needs specific attention - organizations, such as businesses, militaries, churches, non-governmental organizations.
+One type of group needs specific attention: organizations, such as businesses, militaries, churches, and nongovernmental organizations.
 It is easy to start thinking about an organization as though it is one entity and forget that it is really just a group of people that has come together for a specific purpose and, thus, has created shared patterns of meaning, behavior, and symbols just like other groups.
 People in organizations create some of these patterns deliberately as a way of creating cohesion among members, and some patterns emerge over time from the habits and ideas of members.
 Each organization develops particular decision-making processes and has preferences for how to interact with outsiders.
-For example, do they do business with outsiders only in meetings or do they prefer quasi-social settings?
+For example, do they do business with outsiders only in meetings or do they prefer quasisocial settings?
 This consideration is especially important if you are advising or training a military partner.
 For instance, you could have several meetings in the commanding officer's elaborately decorated office and never get anywhere.
-It is not until you happen to share a ride in a vehicle with him one day that you end up agreeing on a training schedule in less than a half an hour.
+It is not until you happen to share a ride in a vehicle with them one day that you end up agreeing on a training schedule in less than half an hour.
 Military personnel who have worked alongside military counterparts from different countries usually notice similarities and differences between the military's culture and the cultures from which military personnel are drawn.
-When working with organizations, it is important to remember that those within the organization are shaped both by their organizational affiliation and by their affiliation with other culture groups.
-You should approach trying to understand an organization and those within it just like you would any culture group and its members.
+When working with organizations, it is important